danij1990/Time-Travel-on-the-Python-Commmad-Line/README.md

 Enjoy the "Time Travel Game" and have fun solving riddles, making choices, and escaping the time warp.
 Explore the various outcomes and see if you can conquer the time-travel adventure.
 If you encounter any issues or have feedback, please feel free to share it with us through the repository's issue tracker.
 ```

-This "How to Play" section provides users with a step-by-step guide on how to start and enjoy your game, making it easy for them to understand the gameplay mechanics and objectives.
-## Apps Used

 ### Technologies Used